 EHD can assist with a Buprenorphine (Suboxone) induction or Buprenorphine ()Suboxone based medical detox.

 Many people dependent on opiates have tried to detox using one of these replacement therapies but have not used it under the appropriate supervision.
 Executive Home Detox can provide that supervision.
 When used correctly, this medication can assist in a fairly comfortable seven-to-ten day detox at home.
 Replacement therapy is highly recommended for clients who have used an opiate greater than a year of have had multiple detox attempts without success.

 Opiate Detox using Other Medications

 Buprenorphine (Suboxone, Subutex, Zubsolv) has quickly become the standard for opiate withdrawal; however there are a number of other medications used for the management of withdrawal and used to diminish discomfort of the opiate home detox.

 Opiate Detox using Comfort Medications

 An opiate detox using only comfort medications is a possibility for some highly incentivized clients.
-This is a difficult 5-6 day detox for client using short acting or moderate acting opiates.
+This is a difficult 5-6 day detox for the client using short acting or moderate acting opiates, and a 7-8 day detox for the client using Fentanyl.
 The EHD home detox nurse monitors the client’s ongoing withdrawal symptoms, the client’s ongoing vital signs and hydration, and uses medications to minimize the withdrawal symptoms.